robbobfrh84/gas-up/CREATE_dev-gas-stack/_TO_DO.md

-...🤔 clasp dev run is pretty thorough so far...
-- I think i'm realizing that the way I build out the gas stack originally might not make since anymore.
-I may want to just redo it from scratch...
-- This sounds crazy, but it would allow me to document all the google 'docs' methods that are used in a more useful way...
-Like, how I do in `spa` more notes and opened up.
-- So, I can start all over again by creating the github repo and building out from scratch. gas-stack_v1.0.gs, gas-stack_v1.0.js,
+Turns out it was smart to do it first with review_2020.
+I did run into some differences problems.
+- After fixing a few small change (big blocker) I realized the "#### Add OAuth " section was the most undocumented and changed.
+I wondered why it's needed.
+- BUT, i "think" we need the authenticate MY computer.
+It'll be interesting when getting it running on the macbook.

 ### Next 3-ish ✅

-- Finsish review_2020
+Finsish review_2020
-  - Delete all from clasp (in readme.md at end)
+- Delete all from clasp
+- Clean review_2020

+Tidy-up **clasp-cli-development** folder.
+- Clean README.md: Make sure it's easy to open this clasp tutoral and know how to open the example to see endgame.

-- Move to Tutorials_Examples
+Move to Tutorials_Examples
 - Note: quick-api-example does not use CLI, but, both are GAS, So maybe create a `Google App Scripts` folder and put them both in there seperate.
 Add it to Google Cloud folder.
 But! maybe change that name to Google Development.
 - Check that examples work when `cd`ed and clasp after move

+Create dev-gas-stack repo

+### To Do...
 - Desolve and move `gas-stack-create` to shed, change to "gas-stack-create_UI"
   - Make sure the readme is desolved.
 You've got some notes you may want to move.
-  - find `__dev/gas-stack` home for gsheet
+AND! find `__dev/gas-stack` home for gsheets.
+Might as well keep alive.
+I enjoyed the UI.

-- Jump over to hooking this example up with kitchen sink...

-- Get all it working for tester_kitchen_sink
-- You're using gas-stack-create for tester_kitchen_sink, let's make it's own sheet.

-### To Do...

-- Create dev-gas-stack repo
 - Start building out/toward using kitchen sink.

----
-- Dev flow done? handle Delete sheet
+  - Still needs to be thought out what we're doing here...
+  - the new `gas-stack_v1.0` will need a Read All and Create Sheet.
+    - THEN, you can just plug in the new api, and your off!

 ### Admin To Do...
 - ✅Rebrand repo: decide on name(s) and update repo wide.
   - I say stick with gas-stack its more memorable.
 NOTE: gas-db_v1.0 (change?)
   - Then, you could make gas-stack_v1.0, rather than 2.0?

 ----
-# gas-stack_v1.0 Goals
+# gas-stack_v1.0 Goals (MVP)

 Rebuild gas-stack from scratch
 - Setup a development workflow that's well documented for you in future.